These are nice and crispy!

 It’s going to take me a long time to use up this huge bag of fries but I don’t mind!
 They’re convenient to bake, crispy on the outside, soft and delicious on the inside and taste like I picked up fries from the Costco food court!

 Have you tried the Costco Canada food court fries?
-Do you think these could possibly be them?
+Do you think these could possibly be the same fries?